AMWA-TV/is-04/docs/Controllers.md

 ~~[reference](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/2.0._APIs.html#api-paths)~~
 ~~[reference](https://github.com/AMWA-TV/nmos/wiki/IS-04-Client)~~

-## API Version (_JRT NOTE: repetition of section name_)
-Controllers MUST be tolerant to URNs which have not yet been defined, but which might be added in later API versions. (_JRT NOTE: should this be part of the General section?_)

-Controllers SHOULD adhere to the version downgrade requirements for Query API Clients specified in the [Upgrade document in this specification](Upgrade%20Path.md#requirements-for-query-api-clients). (_JRT NOTE: move to the Query API section?_)

 ~~Make use of the Query API downgrade function wherever possible.
 This ensures that you can display Nodes and their resources via your interface, even if they only support a lower version of the API specifications.
 This is described in the IS-04 specifcation~~

 ~~[reference](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/6.0._Upgrade_Path.html#requirements-for-registries-registration-and-query-apis)
 [reference](https://github.com/AMWA-TV/nmos/wiki/IS-04-Client)~~

 ## Query API
-The Controller SHALL be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.
+The Controller MUST be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.

-~~The Controller SHALL use the Registry’s IS-04 Query API to discover all Senders or Receivers that are registered in the Registry.~~
+~~The Controller MUST use the Registry’s IS-04 Query API to discover all Senders or Receivers that are registered in the Registry.~~

-The Controller SHALL use the Registry’s IS-04 Query API either via the REST API or by requesting WebSocket subscriptions.
+The Controller MUST use the Registry’s IS-04 Query API either via the REST API or by requesting WebSocket subscriptions.

 When using the Query API, basic queries SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller.
 ~~[reference](https://github.com/AMWA-TV/nmos/wiki/IS-04-Client)~~

-If using the RESTful API rather than WebSockets, Pagination requirements MUST be implemented as specified in the [APIs: Query Parameters document in this specification](APIs%20-%20Query%20Parameters.md#pagination).
+If using the RESTful API rather than WebSockets, Pagination requirements MUST be implemented as specified in the [Pagination section of the APIs: Query Parameters document](APIs%20-%20Query%20Parameters.md#pagination) in this specification.
 ~~[reference](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/2.5._APIs_-_Query_Parameters.html#pagination)~~

+Controllers SHOULD adhere to the version downgrade requirements for Query API Clients specified in the [Requirements for Query API Clients section of the Upgrade Path document](Upgrade%20Path.md#requirements-for-query-api-clients) in this specification.

 ## WebSockets & Subscriptions
 Where a WebSocket or other subscription based mechanism is provided for Controller usage, it is strongly recommended that Controllers make use of this and do not use the API resources directly.